Pat Savage

-Patrick Savage (19 November 1882 – 9 November 1969) was a Scottish professional football goalkeeper who played in the Scottish League for Cowdenbeath, Dunfermline Athletic and St Bernard's.
+Patrick Savage (19 November 1882 – 9 November 1969) was a Scottish professional footballer who played as a goalkeeper in the Scottish League for Cowdenbeath, Dunfermline Athletic and St Bernard's.
 He also served as assistant trainer at King's Park.

 Personal life

 Savage worked as a miner and his uncle James also played football as a full back for Cowdenbeath.
 In 1915, during the first 12 months of the First World War, he enlisted in the Fife and Forfar Yeomanry and his battalion would later become a member of the Black Watch.
 Savage saw action during the Mesopotamian campaign and on the Western Front.
 After the war, he returned to work as a miner and later as a barman.